 HERA funding guidelines

 Transnational-European, interdisciplinary, publicly committed, application-oriented and focused on the promotion of young researchers – this is the common denominator of the projects funded by HERA.
-So far, there have been four HERA funding guidelines:
+So far, there have been four HERA funding guidelines and a fifth that runs as the CHANSE cooperative project:

 In 2009, on the topics "Cultural Dynamics: Inheritance and Identity" and "Humanities as a Source of Creativity and Innovation",